FAIMS/burial-mounds-web/README.md

 ## Auto-generate page for each row
 In the _\_import_ folder there is a Python script named _makeSite.py_.
 The purpose of the script is to generate a seperate yaml file for each row in the csv.
 Each column correspond to a _key:value_ pair in the yaml file, the key is name of the column with all space characters replaced with the '\_' character and the characters are coverted to all lowercase.

-*NOTE*: The unique identifier will be stored into the front matter variable `uuid`.
-You would need to provide the column name (case-sensitive) so that the script can extract the uuid for the Record.
+*NOTE*: The unique identifier will be stored into the front matter variable `record_id`.
+You would need to provide the column name (case-sensitive) so that the script can extract the id for the Record.

-For example, in the csv there is 3 columns, '_TRAP ID_', '_Max diameter_', '_Surrounding Land Use_' and the values are, 1000, 34, Annual Agriculture for a row. then in the corresponding Record Page for that row, the Front Matter variable will be in the following format and the uuid is '_TRAP ID_'
+For example, in the csv there is 3 columns, '_TRAP ID_', '_Max diameter_', '_Surrounding Land Use_' and the values are, 1000, 34, Annual Agriculture for a row. then in the corresponding Record Page for that row, the Front Matter variable will be in the following format and the `record_id` is '_TRAP ID_'

 ```
-uuid: '1000'
+record_id: '1000'
 max_diameter: '34'
 surrounding_land_use: Annual Agriculture
 ```

-Dependencies required:
-ruamel.yaml

 ## Map functionality for Records
 The map functionality for records is split into several components: